panique/huge/README.md

 registered users are normal users with user role 1 for sure.

 See the "Testing with demo users" section of this readme for more info.

+There's also a very interesting [pull request adding user roles and user permissions](https://github.com/panique/huge/pull/691), which is not integrated into the project as it's too advanced and complex.
+But, this might be exactly what you need, feel free to try.

 #### An introduction into the CSRF features